NEW PATIENT INFORMATION

 We kindly request that you arrive 5 minutes before the appointment time in order to allow the staff to complete your registration.
 The first appointment generally takes 2 hours.

 If you expect allergy testing to be done at the first appointment, please do not take any antihistamine medication for at least 72 hours before your appointment.
 Antihistamine medications prevent the skin from showing a positive result.
 If you take any antihistamine within 72 hours of the appointment, testing may not be performed and a follow-up appointment would be needed.
+Do not stop taking any other medications.
+If either you start any new medications, or if an illness begins, during the 72 hours before your scheduled appointment, please call our office and let us know.

 INSURANCE AND PAYMENT INFORMATION